We get this question a lot, so we figured we’d bring the answer right to your inbox. Here are the options:

 - More competitive, buyers are more reluctant to take sales calls

 We get it — you’re probably asking yourself: “If I can’t keep up with orders and products are flying off the shelf, why do I need to train my people?”
-Well, a trained sales force will improve the overall, long-term quality of your customer’s experience and ensures that when things take a turn for the worse, your team is prepared and ready to take on the challenges of a bad economic climate.
+Well, a trained sales force will improve the overall, long-term quality of your customer’s experience and ensure that when things take a turn for the worse, your team is prepared and ready to take on the challenges of a bad economic climate.
+Employees with consistent training:

-Employees provided with consistent training represent your brand well and are more capable than untrained counterparts at building lasting relationships founded on trust.
-They are effective at qualifying and disqualifying prospects, executing the sales process, and shortening the time from introduction to close.
-Trained salespeople build memorable, lasting relationships that span across all types of economies, so when the economy turns (and we all know it does), customers are going to continue to buy from the people they have the strongest trust and relationship with.
+- Build memorable relationships across all types of economies, so when the economy turns (and we all know it does), customers will continue to buy from the people they have the strongest trust and relationship with.

-If you find less money in your budget during a down economy, should training your salespeople be considered a necessary investment or a discretionary expense?
+Should training your salespeople be considered a necessary investment or a discretionary expense if you find less money in your budget during a down economy?
 A trained salesperson sells on value, not on price, helps their customers identify the real problem they are trying to solve, and differentiates themselves from other people who sell similar products or services.
 When people are being extra selective about how to spend their money, they are going to buy from the ones who take the time to understand their business and their true problems.
-So, as leads dry up and revenue goes down, it’s more critical than ever to ensure your sales force is equipped to weather the storm of a slow market.
+So, as leads dry up and revenue goes down, ensuring your sales force is equipped to weather the storm of a slow market is more critical than ever.

 In all economies, a trained sales force is the best long-term differentiator over your competition.
 It’s a necessary investment that will separate your business from the rest of the pack by creating an industry-leading customer experience that results in customers for life.